Table of Contents

 Expert opinion

-Whatfix is the leader for “Training” use cases.
-If you need to churn out PDFs and videos for a global workforce, it is hard to beat.
-But for “Compliance” use cases where you need to ensure a user cannot make a mistake, its content-first approach falls short.
+Whatfix is adopted for training-focused implementations.
+If you need to churn out PDFs and videos for a global workforce, it remains widely adopted.
+But for “Compliance” use cases where you need to ensure a user cannot make a mistake, its content-first approach may not address enforcement-focused requirements.
 It shows users the path but does not necessarily prevent them from straying off it.

 Compare Apty vs Whatfix ROI to see the difference in payback periods